rohitrango/PSF/README.md

 	<li>clearScreen.py - dummy function for clearing terminal screen.</li>
 	<li>download.py - Downloads any file whose link is provided on terminal or stored in clipboard.</li>
 	<li>explosm-comic-downloader - Downloads latest comics from explosm.net.
 User enters number of downloads and folder name to download in.</li>
+	<li>2048-player - Opens the 2048 game and sends the UP, RIGHT, DOWN, LEFT keys.
+Not an effective way, but still fun :P </li>
 </ol>

 <a href="https://github.com/rohitrango">My GitHub</a><br>